Lartsch/FediAct/README.md

 > **Note**
 > I am currently busy with work.
 For the time being, I will not push major updates but might find some time for important fixes - and also for approving pull requests.
 So, if you feel comfortable doing so, **please create pull requests**.
 This should be a community effort, not a one-person-show.
+There are lots of issues and feature requests to pick up on.

 # FediAct (v0.9.8)
 A Chrome/Firefox extension that simplifies follow and post interactions on Mastodon servers other than your own.